 Investment activity at Hines is identified at the local level and approved by the Investment Committee, which provides pattern recognition across geographies and product types, market intelligence, strategic foresight, and risk assessment.
 This differentiated approach – including a decentralised structure that promotes deep local knowledge, proven investment management capabilities, and extensive subject matter expertise – is key to delivering returns for investors.

 Hines believes that the integration of these critical real estate investment functions within one organisation provides a competitive advantage that will directly benefit the investment.

 Strategic corporate development

 This profile is for informational purposes only and is intended solely for the use of professional and other qualified investors and is not for general public distribution.
 The information contained herein was up to date at the time of producing and is subject to change.
 This information does not constitute an offer to subscribe for securities, units or other participation rights.
 It is not intended to be a recommendation or investment advice.
 This document is not directed at or intended for any person (or entity) who is citizen or resident of (or located or established in) any jurisdiction where its use would be contrary to applicable law or regulation or would subject the issuing companies or products to any registration or licensing requirements.
 In the US, distributed or placed by Hines Securities, Inc, a registered broker-dealer with the Securities & Exchange Commission, and a member of FINRA.
-In the UK and European Union, issued by Hines Europe Real Estate Investments Ltd (HEREI), which is authorized and regulated by the Financial Conduct Authority.
+In the UK, issued by Hines Europe Real Estate Investments Ltd (HEREI), which is authorized and regulated by the Financial Conduct Authority.
+In the European Union, distributed or placed by Hines Luxembourg Investment Management S.à.r.l, which is authorized and regulated by the Commission de Surveillance du Secteur Financier.
 In the Dubai International Financial Centre UK, distributed by HEREI Representative Office Regulated by the Dubai Financial Services Authority as a Representative Office.